 Why do we need to collect and use your personal data?

 The primary legal basis that we intend to use for the processing of your data is for the performance of our contract with you.
 The information that we collect about you is essential for us to be able to carry out the services that you require from us effectively.
 Without collecting your personal data we would also be unable to fulfil our legal and regulatory obligations.

 Where special category data is required we will obtain your explicit consent in order to collect and process this information.

-Recorded calls may be used for the purposes of training and development or as part of our complaints investigation process.
+Recorded calls and videos may be used for the purposes of training and development or as part of our complaints investigation process.

 Information about connected individuals